-And as they were eating, he took bread, and after blessing it broke it and gave it to them, and said, "Take; this is my body."
-And he took a cup, and when he had given thanks he gave it to them, and they all drank of it.
-And he said to them, "This is my blood of the covenant, which is poured out for many.
-Truly, I say to you, I will not drink again of the fruit of the vine until that day when I drink it new in the kingdom of God."
+Then he took a cup, and after giving thanks, he gave it to them, and all of them drank from it.
+He said to them, "This is my blood of the covenant, which is poured out for many.
+Truly I tell you, I will never again drink of the fruit of the vine until that day when I drink it new in the kingdom of God.